ensanguine2279/sctp-aie-m2-assignment-task-manager/README.md

   The previous `status` filter and new `priority` filter have been combined into a single `TaskFilters` component

   Added a clear all filters button to remove both `status` and `priority` filters

+<br /><br />

+## AI and Tools

+Copilot and ChatGPT were used in the following situations:

+- Styling of the app and JSX components
+- Removing redundant CSS elements
+- Understanding concepts with drag-and-drop of web elements
+- Writing documentation inline, as well as, in README.md
+- Generating architecture diagrams
+- Optimizing video and image size to suit GitHub